Arts Education Advocacy

 - RACC promotes advocacy in arts education in our community through public initiatives and joint projects.
 (Portland Parks and Recreation, Colleges/Universities)

 - Work to expand arts education access and resources throughout Oregon, not limited to the tri-county region, with a focus on equity and access through artlook®oregon.

 - Advocate and promote legislative agendas that support and include the arts in STEM to create STEAM (Science, Technology, Engineering, Arts, and Mathematics).

 - Engage with national leaders to establish arts education as core curriculum and endorse collaborative learning as well as arts integration as a vital component of a well-rounded education in our k-12 schools.

 - Making Connections, Sharing Ideas, Asking Questions: RACC invites and encourages our arts educators to connect with other arts educators across districts and use RACC as a platform for engagement.

-- The Arts Education Committee at RACC works to further the arts education agenda and increase equity and access in our schools.
+- The RACC Board works to further the arts education agenda and increase equity and access in our schools.
 We also partner with and promote our arts organizations in our community and region.